Environmental statistics

 Environment statistics is the application of statistical methods to environmental science.
 It covers procedures for dealing with questions concerning the natural environment in its undisturbed state, the interaction of humanity with the environment, and urban environments.
 The field of environmental statistics has seen rapid growth in the past few decades as a response to increasing concern over the environment in the public, organizational, and governmental sectors.

 The United Nations' Framework for the Development of Environment Statistics (FDES) defines the scope of environment statistics as follows:

-The scope of environment statistics covers biophysical aspects of the environment and those aspects of the socio-economic system that directly influence and interact with the environment.
+The scope of environment statistics covers biophysical aspects of the environment and those aspects of the socioeconomic system that directly influence and interact with the environment.

 The scope of environment, social and economic statistics overlap.
 It is not easy – or necessary – to draw a clear line dividing these areas.
 Social and economic statistics that describe processes or activities with a direct impact on, or direct interaction with, the environment are used widely in environment statistics.
 They are within the scope of the FDES.